WSullivan98/Capstone2_M-A_Customer_Analytics/README.md

 # Using Advanced Customer Analytics to Value a Company

 Company valuation traditionally has been calculated two ways
-1. **Discounted Cash Flow (DCF)** is a frequentist approach to project historical revenues, growth and cashflow numbers forward then discounting them for todays value of money.
+1. **Discounted Cash Flow (DCF)**: a frequentist approach to project historical revenues, growth and cashflow numbers forward then discounting them for todays value of money.

 <div align="center">